-- > The department usually coordinates the external review - ➤ The campus visit should occur in February or March - The External Reviewer should use the preliminary self-study prepared by the department as a guide to the review - > Two weeks before the campus visit, the department should send the External Reviewer: - the preliminary self-study (prepared by department; reviewed by Dean and Associate Provost for Undergraduate and Graduate Studies) - > an itinerary of the campus visit - ➤ University catalog(s) and information folder (available in the Provost's Office) - > other documents the faculty deem relevant or that the External Reviewer may request.
-The list of documents sent should be cleared with the Dean.
+- The department usually coordinates the external review, preparing the Agreement for Professional Services prior to the campus visit - > The campus visit should occur in February or March - The External Reviewer should use the preliminary self-study prepared by the department as a guide to the review - Two weeks before the campus visit, the department should send the External Reviewer: - the preliminary self-study (prepared by department; reviewed by Dean and Associate Provost for Undergraduate and Graduate Studies and Strategic Planning) - > an itinerary of the campus visit - University catalog(s) or link to WIU catalog web page(s) - other documents the faculty deem relevant or that the External Reviewer may request.
+The list of documents sent should be cleared with the Dean. - The department works with the Provost's assistant to arrange reimbursement for the external reviewer